Powerlearnproject/se-day1-assignment-julisunkan/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.

+Prompt engineering is all about crafting your questions or instructions to get the best responses from AI models.
+Prompt engineering helps to give clear, concise and specific instructions to AI models in order to get the best responses.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+Example of a vague prompt: Write something about dogs Example of a clear,specific and concise prompt: Examine the role of dogs in disaster relief efforts, focusing on specific breeds and their unique abilities.

+The improved prompt is more effective because it is clear, specific and concise.
+It also uses keywords that guide the AI towards the kind of response that is required.